nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 https://github.com/SIMEXP/niak) version 0.12.14, under CentOS version 6.3 with
 Octave (https://octave.org) version 3.8.1 and the Minc toolkit (https://bic-mni.github.io/) version 0.3.18.
-Each fMRI dataset was corrected for inter-slice difference in acquisition time and the parameters of a rigid-body motion were estimated for each time frame.
+Each :term:`fMRI` dataset was corrected for inter-slice difference in acquisition time and the parameters of a rigid-body motion were estimated for each time frame.
 Rigid-body motion was estimated within as well as between runs, using the median volume of the first run as a target.
-The median volume of one selected fMRI run for each subject was coregistered with a T1 individual scan using Minctracc (Collins and Evans, 1998), which was itself non-linearly transformed to the Montreal Neurological Institute (MNI) template (Fonov et al., 2011) using the CIVET pipeline (Ad-Dabbagh et al., 2006).
-The MNI symmetric template was generated from the ICBM152 sample of 152 young adults, after 40 iterations of non-linear coregistration.
-The rigid-body transform, fMRI-to-T1 transform and T1-to-stereotaxic transform were all combined, and the functional volumes were resampled in the MNI space at a 3 mm isotropic resolution.
+The median volume of one selected :term:`fMRI` run for each subject was coregistered with a T1 individual scan using Minctracc (Collins and Evans, 1998), which was itself non-linearly transformed to the Montreal Neurological Institute (:term:`MNI`) template (Fonov et al., 2011) using the CIVET pipeline (Ad-Dabbagh et al., 2006).
+The :term:`MNI` symmetric template was generated from the ICBM152 sample of 152 young adults, after 40 iterations of non-linear coregistration.
+The rigid-body transform, fMRI-to-T1 transform and T1-to-stereotaxic transform were all combined, and the functional volumes were resampled in the :term:`MNI` space at a 3 mm isotropic resolution.
 The "scrubbing" method of (Power et al., 2012), was used to remove the volumes with excessive motion (frame displacement greater than 0.5 mm).
 A minimum number of 60 unscrubbed volumes per run, corresponding to ~180 s of